nikitavoloboev/data/web/web-scraping.md

 - [Floki](https://github.com/philss/floki) - Simple HTML parser that enables search for nodes using CSS selectors.
 - [NYT Vote Scraper](https://github.com/alex/nyt-2020-election-scraper) - Scrapes the NYT Votes Remaining Page JSON and commits it back to this repo.
 Nice use of GitHub actions for git scraping.
 - [Instagram Scraper](https://github.com/arc298/instagram-scraper) - Scrapes an instagram user's photos and videos.
+- [Inventory Hunter](https://github.com/EricJMarti/inventory-hunter) - Get notified as soon as your next CPU, GPU, or game console is in stock.